 For this receive radio we need a 10 amp power supply of some kind.

 Thanks to the good guys in Missouri (Nixa Amateur Radio Club, Inc.

 we now have an excellent Micor 100 watt 6 meter transmitter added to the mix.

 We are in need of a 20 amp regulated power supply to power the beauty.

 This is a repeater-control program for Windows which makes it easy to set

 a personal computer.
 EchoStation is perfect for portable and emergency use,

 control a repeater.
 The software even lets you set up an "announcement machine"

 using a radio at another location, such as a home station.

 And it also allows a internet connection, telephone connection and a host of other options.

-440 beams for each site along with 2 ea J-Poles for the 6 meter
+element 440 beams for each site along with 2 ea J-Poles for the 6 meter

 We have not, to date, determined where the receive site will be, and would be

 Overland Park / Shawnee / Olathe or other location would be best.

-If you know where we might have a small roof top area, equipped with 110v and a place to set a
+Alternatively, If you know where we might have a small roof top area, we would not need the tower.

 with a small 440 Mghz 5 element beam.